2021AnalisisyDisenodeSistemasII/Module-1-creation-and-activation-of-accounts/README.md

 The page will reload if you make edits on the code.\
 You will also see any lint errors in the console.

-To start the frontend project go to the frontend directory and open the **welcome.html** file in your browser.
+To start the frontend project go to the frontend directory and open the **welcome.html** file on your browser.